zcrayman/tut-rest/3/README.ftl.md

 ![Life Preserver showing Configuration Domain](../images/life-preserver-empty-config-domain-focus.png)

+As with `core` and `rest`, the Configuration domain will have its own code package `com.yummynoodlebar.config`.

 ## Create a configuration for your application's Core domain using Spring JavaConfig

 The Yummy Noodle Bar application contains a core set of components that include domain classes and services.